11 August, 2017

 Joint winner of the KiwiNet 2016 Emerging Innovator Award, University of Otago Chemist and new MacDiarmid Principal Investigator, Dr Carla Meledandri, is taking nanotech into the world of dentistry.

-New MacDiarmid Principal Investigator and Victoria University of Wellington physicist, Dr Franck Natali, is creating new memory storage devices for tomorrow’s computers.
+New MacDiarmid Associate Investigator and Victoria University of Wellington physicist, Associate Professor Franck Natali, is creating new memory storage devices for tomorrow’s computers.

 New MacDiarmid Principal Investigator and University of Auckland Chemist, Associate Professor Geoff Waterhouse, is developing nanomaterials that catalyse the transformation of light energy into chemical fuels.